Requirements to Adopt in Georgia

 Georgia’s law does not specific whether a potential adoptive parent must rent or own their own home, and does not discriminate regarding marital status.

 You can find a full list of Georgia adoption qualifications here.

 State guidelines basically set the minimum requirements to adopt in Georgia.
 On top of the state qualifications for adoption, potential adoptive parents must meet the qualifications to adopt a child that are specific to the adoption professional or adoption agency that they are working with.
-How hard is it to adopt a baby with American Adoptions?
+How hard is it to adopt a baby in Georgia with American Adoptions?

 Because it is a national agency that must meet adoption requirements in many states, American Adoptions asks hopeful adoptive parents to meet certain requirements beyond state-specific requirements to adopt a child in Georgia.
 In the traditional adoption program, American Adoptions requires that adoptive parents be married for a minimum of two years, have no more than two children already, and be between the ages of 25 and 50.
 However, exceptions can and have been made.
 If you do not meet these qualifications, please contact us to learn whether you may still be eligible to adopt in our program.